shizuo-kaji/PoissonMLS/README.md

 ## How to compile:
-- Mac OS X: Look at the included Xcode project file
+- Mac OS: Look at the included Xcode project file
+- Windows: Look at the included Visual Studio project. __DO NOT__ turn on AVX instructions.
 - Other: Look at the included Makefile

 ## How to use: